sspreitzer/helm-ara/README.md

 # ARA Records Ansible Helm Chart

-ARA is python and django based visualization for Ansible Playbook runs.
+ARA is a Python and Django based visualization for Ansible Playbook runs.
 An Ansible callback plugin records the playbook results to an ARA instance via http(s).

 Overview of [ARA Records Ansible](https://ara.recordsansible.org).